phantombuster/legacy-docs/nick.rst

 ::

-    nick.waitUntilPresent(selectors, timeout[, operator], callback);
+    nick.waitUntilPresent(selectors, timeout[, operator = "and"], callback);

 Wait until a DOM element, matching the provided selector, is present.
 If the method has to wait more than ``timeout`` milliseconds, ``callback`` is called with an timout error.
+If ``operator`` is note defined, the value is automatically set to ``"and"``.
 A wait* method has to be called before working on selectors.

 This method is asynchronous and returns nothing.
 Use the ``callback`` to know when it has finished.